MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/auto-investigation-action-center.md

 ## Automated investigation status

-An automated investigation can be have one of the following status values:
+An automated investigation can have one of the following status values:

 |Status  |Description  |
 |---------|---------|